ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ion
-When found by the mob the negro
-was handcuffed between two officers
-All were hiding on the bank of a
-creek All three were so weak from
-hunger and exposure that they wero
-unable lo offer resistance
-Sheriff Davis tonight staled that ho
-deplored the lynching and that ho
-made every resistance In his power
-Ho said that after leaving the train
-at Dongola last night he tried to got
-a rig but found it Impossible to find
-one as the farmers refused lo assist
-him It was with difficulty that tha
-sheriff could get anything to eat
-At every point whither he headed
-to board a train ho was blocked by a
 mob James was found about 5 oclock
 this afternoon Word was sent along
 the lino to the scattered mob to board